highfem/tqdne/README.rst

    cd tqdne

-You probably need to install the submodule:
+You also need to install the submodule:

 .. code-block:: bash

    git submodule init
    git submodule update